External beta is live on iPhone via TestFlight. Southern California leads the public beta, and the waitlist is open everywhere.

 Why it feels different

-These are the practical product behaviors that make the experience feel more private-club and less like a generic listings feed.
+These are the practical details that make the experience feel more private-club and less like a generic listings feed.

 Browse games privately